Overview

 Parameters: Authorization code request

-optional | Authorization screen language selection.
-Use en for English or es for Spanish. |
+lang optional Authorization screen language selection.
+Use en for English or es for Spanish.

 Authorization screen language selection